-- Consultant requests - Out-of-district professional leaves that include registration fees and travel expenses - In-district professional leaves when federal funds are requested for a substitute or registration fees
+- Consultant requests - Out-of-district professional development leaves that include registration fees, travel expenses, and teacher substitute costs - In-district professional leaves, including virtual trainings, when federal funds are requested for a substitute pay, registration fees, and stipends.

 Stipends for participation in off-contract professional development will be paid at the District's established rate, currently \$75 for a half day training and \$150 for a full day.
-A sign-in sheet with original signatures and composite form must be submitted to the funding department for processing and submission to the Payroll Department.
+A sign-in sheet with original signatures and composite form must be submitted to Special Programs Department for processing and submission to the Payroll Department.

-Professional development activities such as curriculum writing will be paid at the established "extra duty" rate, currently \$30 an hour.
-A sign-in sheet with original signatures and a composite form are to be submitted to the funding department for processing and submission to the Payroll Department.
+Professional development activities such as curriculum writing will be paid at the established "extra duty" rate, currently \$35 an hour.
+Supplemental recommendations forms must be approved before the activity takes place, a sign-in sheet with original signatures and a composite form are to be submitted to the Special Programs department for processing and submission to the Payroll Department.